 Workers Compensation Insurance

 Workers compensation is another important type of insurance for assisted living centers.
 One of the key responsibilities that you have is making sure that you provide a safe working environment for your employees.
 However, even if you work hard to provide a safe working environment, things still can go wrong.
 That is why workers compensation is essential.

 If one of your employees is out of work due to an injury that is sustained on the job, then workers compensation can cover the lost wages.
 It also covers medical treatments and services that focus on helping the employee return to work.

 Commercial Auto Insurance

 Commercial auto insurance covers your facility’s vehicles.
-This type of insurance is important because company vehicles are not covered by your own insurance policy.
+This type of assisted living center insurance is important because company vehicles are not covered by your own insurance policy.
 Commercial auto insurance helps protect your company’s assets if someone gets into an accident while driving a company vehicle.
 If you have collision insurance, then the cost of repairing the vehicle will also be covered by the policy.
 Comprehensive insurance covers a vehicle if it was damaged by something other than an accident, such as theft, falling debris and vandalism.

 Property insurance covers the building itself.
 Fires, storm damage and water damage are examples of some of the damages that can be covered by property insurance.
 Not only does property insurance cover the building, but it can also cover the furniture and other items in the building.